High Treason (1951 film): Production

 The film was based on an idea of producer Paul Soskin, who owned Conqueror Films.
 According to Roy Boutling the film was originally called First Spy, Second Front.
 Soskin approached Roy Boulting who said he "pointed out that the war was over, that a more topical ‘thriller’ could be taken from the headlines of any newspaper any day of the week.
 He solemnly picked up a morning daily.
 I, with equal solemnity, seized on a headline.
 He agreed.
 And, together with Frank Harvey, I went away and wrote the screenplay of High Treason — not, by the way, our title.
 Cast with then largely unknowns, of its genre it was a pretty good example."

 The story was inspired by a real incident in July 1950 where ammunition barges bound for Korea blew up in Portsmouth, allegedly as a result of sabotage.

 The movie was part financed with a loan from the National Film Finance Corporation.

 Other titles for the film were I Spy Strangers, Secret Plan X23 and Sabotage.

-Filming started 15 January 1951 at Pinewood Studios, with three weeks on locaton at Battersea Power Station.
+Filming started 15 January 1951 at Pinewood Studios, with three weeks on location at Battersea Power Station.
 There was a great deal of secrecy about the story during production.

 Frank Harvey Jnr, who wrote the script, played a small role.

 An unsuccessful lawsuit was taken out against the filmmakers by the author of a book titled High Treason seeking an injunction to stop use of the title.